DongXu04/SUTD-Autonomous-Driving/README.md

 # SUTD-Autonomous-Driving
-This is a project to code an autonomous driving RC car to navigate a race track without using SLAM.
+This is a project to code an autonomous driving RC car for SUTD to navigate a race track without using SLAM.
 I am writing my code using pure reactive methods, and will be storing them here.